 AR and VR help reduce the time needed for browsing and payment and allow people to shop massively in a shorter time.
 People used to visit a brick-and-mortar stores to try on products they were interested in.
 But with a virtual showroom, customers can stay wherever they prefer to make their decision.
 There is no need to go to a store and flip through the catalogue for product size and description.
 All the characteristics and functions of the product can be experienced while people comfortably being a couch potatoes.
 As VR shopping is becoming mainstream, the scenario of people queuing up in front of a store and waiting for its opening hour might not happen anymore.

-In 2016, eBay had already lined up with Myer to build.
+In 2016, eBay had already lined up with Myer to build the world’s first VR department store.
 Browsing with eBay Sight Search, customers can select items by focusing on them instead of manually controlling them.
 More than 12,500 products from Myer can be scanned and added to the cart.
 Moreover, eBay and Myer were giving away 20,00 free ‘shopticals’-the Google Cardboard VR headset to push forward its development in VR.

-demonstrates how VR enables its engineers to collaborate across continents to design the new GT Supercar.
+Ford Motor Co. demonstrates how VR enables its engineers to collaborate across continents to design the new GT Supercar.
 With VR, engineers can ‘sit’ in a full scale model of the car and examine the car from the perspective of a customer.
 From checking the visibility from every angle, to ensuring the position of certain parts, they can even deconstruct the virtual car to understand its structure and mechanism.
 Other than that, Ford also applied VR technologies to their promotion.
-They’ve created a for customers to have a taste of driving a Ford GT in France.
+They’ve created a VR car racing game for customers to have a taste of driving a Ford GT in France.